Skip to content

 }

-If the warning occured on the Client (e.g. a Client component), you must use React.use() to unwrap the Promise first:
+If the warning occurred in a synchronous component (e.g. a Client component), you must use React.use() to unwrap the Promise first:

 app/[id]/page.js